-We have audited the financial statements of The St. Vincent Co-operative Bank Limited, which comprise the statement of financial position as at January 31, 2023, and the statement of changes in equity, statement of profit or loss and other comprehensive income, and statement of cash flows for the year then ended, and notes to the financial statements, including significant accounting policies and other explanatory information.
+We have audited the financial statements of The St. Vincent Co-operative Bank Limited (the "Bank"), set out on pages 11 to 52, which comprise:

+- the statement of financial position as at January 31, 2024, - the statement of profit or loss and other comprehensive income, - the statement of changes in equity, - the statement of cash flows for the year then ended, and - the notes to the financial statements including material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of The St. Vincent Co-operative Bank Limited as at January 31, 2023, and its financial performance and cash flows for the year then ended in accordance with the International Financial Reporting Standards.
+In our opinion, the accompanying financial statements present fairly in all material respects the financial position of the Bank as at January 31, 2024, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as issued by the International Accounting Standard Board (IFRS Accounting Standards).